ksingh7575/beautiful-jekyll/aboutme.md

 At Infosys I gained experience in Analytics and Consultancy and also got familiar with Business aspects of IT.

-After gaining the relevant experience I decide to pursue Master in Business Anlytics at National University of Ireland, Galway.
+After gaining the relevant experience I decide to pursue Master in Business Analytics at National University of Ireland, Galway.

-Currently working as Reporting Analyst Intern at Jinendra Enterprises, Pune

 #### A couple of things I have learned/done